Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Linear scalar equation

 \item[Lax--Friedrichs scheme \cite{Breuss2004} ($\theta = \frac{1}{C^2} - 1 > 0$)]

 \end{description}

-However, the schemes listed above are not suitable for accurate simulations, since the first order upwind and Lax--Friedrichs schemes are too diffusive in practice and Lax--Wendroff scheme is not monotonicity preserving.
+However, the schemes listed above are not suitable for accurate simulations, since the first order upwind and \textsc{Lax}--\textsc{Friedrichs} schemes are too diffusive in practice and \textsc{Lax}--\textsc{Wendroff} scheme is not monotonicity preserving.
 A good solution consists in choosing the parameter $\theta$ adaptively.
 In a previous work \cite{Shokin2005} the following strategy was proposed:

-with $\theta_0 := \frac{1}{C} - 1 > 0$, $s := \sign(a)$, $\xi_{j+1/2}^n := \frac{u^n_{x,j+1/2-s}}{u^n_{x,j+1/2}}$.
-The first case corresponds to the classical Lax--Wendroff scheme, the third case is the classical first order upwind and the second case is detailed in the following Remark~\ref{rem:1}.
+with $\theta_0 \coloneqq \dfrac{1}{C} - 1 > 0$, $s \coloneqq \sign(a)$, $\xi_{j+1/2}^n \coloneqq \dfrac{u^n_{x,j+1/2-s}}{u^n_{x,j+1/2}}$.
+The first case corresponds to the classical \textsc{Lax}--\textsc{Wendroff} scheme, the third case is the classical first order upwind scheme and the second case is detailed in the following Remark~\ref{rem:1}.
 However, the proposed combination of schemes produces a robust TVD-type scheme, which ensures a very good trade-off between the solution accuracy and monotonicity properties.
+The scheme parameter $\theta$ plays somehow the r\^ole of the traditional \texttt{minmod} slope limiter in more conventional MUSCL-type finite volume methods \cite{LeVeque1992}.
 Its performance on fixed and mobile meshes will be illustrated in numerical sections below.
+The complete justification and validation of this scheme can be found in \cite{Shokin2005}.

 \begin{remark} We note that the canonical form \eqref{eq:can} contains not only three points schemes on a symmetric stencil.
 For instance, if we assume for simplicity $a > 0$, and set

 then we shall obtain the following second order upwind scheme on an asymmetric stencil: